Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/out_of_order_buffer/out_of_order_buffer.md

 Synchronous buffer that allows out-of-order reading of stored data entries.
 The buffer stores data in the first available slot and returns the corresponding index, allowing data to be read back using that same index at any time.
 The buffer uses a write-enable/read-enable protocol for flow control and provides full and empty status flags.

+The design is structured as a modular architecture with a separate controller for index management, validity tracking, and control logic, and a generic simple dual-port RAM for data storage.
+This allows easy replacement of the memory with technology-specific implementations during ASIC integration.

 When writing, the data is stored in the first free slot and the corresponding index is returned on the same cycle.
 The data becomes available for reading in the next cycle.
 The read operation is fully combinational and data can be optionally cleared during the read operation to free the slot for future writes.
 The internal memory array is not reset, so it will contain invalid data in silicon and Xs that could propagate in simulation if the integration doesn't handle control flow correctly.

 The buffer does not implement safety mechanisms against incorrect usage, so the integration is responsible for ensuring correct operation by checking status flags before enabling operations and only reading from valid indices.